How to Pay Bills with QuickBooks 2014

-If you use QuickBooks 2013 to keep track of the bills that you owe, you don’t use the Write Checks window to record the bills that you want to pay.
-Rather, you tell QuickBooks to display a list of these unpaid bills that you’ve already recorded — and then you pick and choose which bills QuickBooks should pay and the bank account from which QuickBooks should write the check.
+If you use QuickBooks to keep track of the bills that you owe, you don’t use the Write Checks window to record the bills that you want to pay.
+Rather, you tell QuickBooks to display a list of these unpaid bills that you’ve already recorded — and then you choose which bills QuickBooks should pay and the bank account on which QuickBooks should write the check.

 Follow these steps to pay bills in this manner:

 QuickBooks displays the Pay Bills window.
 You use the Pay Bills window to describe the payment that you want to make.

 Use the Show Bills radio buttons at the top of the Pay Bills window to identify what you want to see.
 Select the Due On or Before radio button to show only those bills that are due on or before the specified date.

 To specify the date, enter the date in the Due On or Before box.
 To see a list of all the bills that you have to pay, select the Show All Bills radio button.

 You can use the Sort By drop-down list to select the order that QuickBooks uses for listing your bills.
 For example, you can sort bills by due date, discount date, vendor, and amount due.

 Select the bills that you want to pay.

 To select bills that you want to pay, click the check column.
 (The check column is the leftmost column in the list of unpaid bills; it’s headed by a check mark.)
 When you click the check column, QuickBooks marks the bill with a check mark.
 The check mark tells QuickBooks that you want to pay that bill.

 To deselect a bill, click the check column again.
 QuickBooks removes the check mark.